MG-RAST/kmerspectrumanalyzer/README.md

 ## Paper
-A paper describing interpreting the results of kmercounting has been submitted Mar 2013; the manuscript can be found in repeatresolutionpaper/manuscript.
+A paper describing interpreting the results of kmercounting has been published August 2013 in BMC Genomics.
+2013 14(1):537 "Rapid quantification of sequence repeats to resolve the size, structure and contents of bacterial genomes."
+Williams D, Trimble WL, Shilts M, Meyer F, and Ochman H. PMID: 23924250 The manuscript can be found in repeatresolutionpaper/manuscript.

 ## Authors